cassini1010/documentations/docs/Python/pythonBuiltIns.md

 ## breakpoint()

-the `breakpoint()` function is used for debugging purposes.
-It calls the built-in debugger (usually the Python debugger, `pdb`) to allow you to interactively debug your code.
+The `breakpoint()` function is used for debugging.
+It calls the built-in debugger (normally the Python debugger, `pdb`) to allow you to interactively debug your code.

 The `breakpoint()` function can accept positional arguments (`*args`) and keyword arguments (`**kws`).
 These arguments are passed directly to the debugger, allowing you to customize the debugging session.